If more people understood the nature of the dialogue,

 Culture and Dialogue is an international peer-reviewed journal of cross-cultural philosophy and the arts that is published semi-annually both in print and electronically.
 The Journal seeks to encourage and promote research in the type of philosophy and theory that sees dialogue as a fundamental ingredient of cultural formations, that is to say the ways cultures become apparent and ultimately identifiable.
 What is meant here by culture is a particular manifestation of human achievement in the arts, languages, forms of expression (whether secular or religious), and customs of all kinds including political ones.
 Dialogue, in this context, means a mode of relationship that lets cultural formations unfold by bringing together human beings and, for example, their natural environment, their historical past, traditions, external cultural influences, contemporary trends, other communities, or simply other persons in conversation.

 The Journal provides a forum for researchers from philosophy as well as other disciplines who study cultural formations dialogically, through comparative analysis, or within the tradition of hermeneutics.
-Contributions are expected to either reflect on the role played by dialogue in cultural formations drawn from fields as various as philosophy, politics, religion and the arts; or else who wish to establish inter-cultural dialogues globally within these fields.
-For each issue, the Journal seeks to bring manuscripts together with a common denominator such as "Politics and Dialogue", "Art and Dialogue", or "Dialogue and the Environment".
+Contributions are expected to either reflect on the role played by dialogue in cultural formations from various perspectives such as politics, religion and the arts; or else who wish to establish cross-cultural dialogues globally within these fields.
+The Journal is inter-disciplinary but seeks, for each issue, to bring manuscripts together with a common denominator such as "Politics and Dialogue", "Art and Dialogue", or "Dialogue and the Environment".

 The language of the Journal is English, but submissions in other languages including German, Traditional Chinese, French and Japanese may be considered for Special Issues with guest editors.

 As the purpose of the Journal is to concretely foster awareness of the vital need for dialogue in several cultural practices, it will not publish works overloaded with technical jargon, opaque rhetoric and self-addressed language-games.

-The Editorial Board is composed of world authorities, academics and younger scholars specialised in the fields of philosophy, anthropology, sociology, cultural studies, political theory, psychology, theology and the arts.
+The Editorial Board is composed of world authorities and academics who all share an interest in the idea of dialogue from within philosophy or the humanities at large.
 Members of the Board come from Asia, Europe, Africa, North and South America, as well as Oceania.